SaintPeterCalvaryBaptistChurch/SaintPeterCalvaryBaptistChurch.github.io/_posts/2017-12-7-a-signature-phrase-for-you.markdown

 ---

 SURPRISED?
 It is probably no "eye opener" to the "beloved" in the Lord that real, honest, genuine love is missing in so many relationships.
-It does't have to be that way.
+It doesn't have to be that way.
 God has plenty of "agape" love (God's love - I Corinthians 13) to "go around!"
 Let's send ourselves to the Biblical narrative of the Lord meeting with those with whom He loved.
 Oh, picture yourselves there and let your